psycopg/psycopg2/doc/src/extras.rst

        :param slot_name: name of the replication slot to use (required for logical replication)
        :param writer: a file-like object to write replication messages to
-       :param start_lsn: the LSN position to start from, in the form ``XXX/XXX`` (forward-slash separated pair of
+       :param start_lsn: the optional LSN position to start replicating from, can be an integer or a string of hexadecimal digits in the form ``XXX/XXX``
-                         hexadecimals)
        :param timeline: WAL history timeline to start streaming from (optional, can only be used with physical replication)
        :param keepalive_interval: interval (in seconds) to send keepalive messages to the server
-       :param options: a dictionary of options to pass to logical replication slot
+       :param options: a dictionary of options to pass to logical replication slot (not allowed with physical replication, use *None*)

        When used on non-asynchronous connection this method enters an endless loop, reading messages from the server and passing them to ``write()``